tonigi/plumed2-automatic-gradients/README.md

 Automatic Gradient Computation for Collective Variables in PLUMED 2
 ========================================

-This repository contains example code from the paper "Automatic Gradient Computation for Collective Variables in PLUMED 2", illustrating two approaches to automatic gradient computation for collective variables in PLUMED.
+This repository contains example code from the paper "Practical Approaches to Differentiate Collective Variables in Free Energy Codes:
+Computer-Algebra Code Generation and Automatic Differentiation", illustrating two approaches to automated gradient computation for collective variables in PLUMED.

 It is a fork of the PLUMED 2 repository (www.plumed.org) taken at